The 11th Hour (video game): Release

-Although Trilobyte stated in 1993 — even before The 7th Guest became available — that it planned to release The 11th Hour by October of that year, it was very late to market by over two years (eventually releasing in December 1995) and failed to meet sales expectations upon its release.
+Although Trilobyte stated in 1993 — even before The 7th Guest became available — that it planned to release The 11th Hour by October of that year, it was very late to market by over two years (eventually releasing at the end of November 1995) and failed to meet sales expectations upon its release.
 Early into its development, a port to the 3DO was planned, and a release date of May 1994 was announced, but it was pushed back to March 1995, and ultimately cancelled.
+It was also slated for release for the PlayStation in late 1994.

 Trilobyte intended to release the game on both the iPhone and iPad platforms.
 The release for iOS was scheduled for Q2/Q3 2011, but in March 2012 Trilobyte postponed the release indefinitely due to "serious technical challenges".

 In April 2012, The 7th Guest: Book of Secrets application for iOS was renamed to just Book of Secrets, and was updated to include a walkthrough and script for The 11th Hour, just as it already had for 7th Guest.

 In 2012, The 11th Hour was re-released for Windows, as a download from DotEmu and GOG.com.
 It was re-released again on Steam in October 2013, as part of a collaboration between Trilobyte and Night Dive Studios.